franneck94/Vscode-C-Cpp-Runner/README.md

 ### Configuration

 The extension will automatically search for an installed compiler on your computer.
-If any gcc or clang compiler can be found in the PATH variables it will be stored to the local workspace settings (*".vscode/settings.json"*).
+If any GCC or Clang compiler can be found in the PATH variables this will be set as the compiler.
+All settings will be stored to the local workspace settings (*".vscode/settings.json"*).
-If you wish to use any other installed compiler, just edit the entries in the local settings.
+If you wish to use any other compiler or different setting, just edit the entries in the local settings file.
 ![FoundCompiler](./media/FoundCompiler.png)

 Based on the operating system and the compiler, there will be a *c_cpp_properties.json* file created in the local *.vscode* folder.